redneckrobot/excelsior/README.md

  - [Getting Started with EWF](https://github.com/nys-its/excelsior-web-framework/wiki)

+## More About Excelsior
 More accurately explained as a "meta-framework", Excelsior is built on top of [Zurb Foundation](http://foundation.zurb.com/) and integrates many other open-source solutions.
-Read more about the [inner workings of Excelsior](Excelsior-Parts).
+Read more about the [inner workings of Excelsior](https://github.com/nys-its/excelsior-web-framework/wiki/Inner-Workings).